 Where Can I Find Shrooms?

 The state of Oaxaca.
 There are two towns in Oaxaca where you can source shrooms; Huautla de Jimenéz and San Jose Del Pacifico.
-Huautla de Jimenéz is where Maria Sabina lived and famously gave Gordon Watson his first dose – a historic dose that ended up turning on the West.
+Huautla de Jimenéz is where Maria Sabina lived and famously gave Gordon Watson his historic first dose that ended up turning on the West.
 I’ve heard there are many shamans in Huautla and that people might even be greeting you as you get off the bus – but I haven’t been so I can’t give advice.
 Here’s a link to an interesting blog post from someone who has been.

 San Jose Del Pacifico

 San Jose Del Pacifico is a small village nestled up in the mountains between the city of Oaxaca and the pacific coast.
-The views from this village are sublime and watching the sun set over the mountains after a mushroom trip is something out of a fairy tale.
+The views from this village are sublime and watching the sun set over the mountains after a trip is something out of a fairy tale.

 There is a tradition of ‘hongos’ – mushrooms in Spanish – in San Jose and they are easy to find and buy.
 Just ask around once you arrive, a basic level of Spanish will suffice.